 (a) No person, knowing that he or she is without privilege to do so or being reckless in that regard, shall entice, take, keep or harbor a person identified in division (a)(1), (a)(2) or (a)(3) of this section from the parent, guardian or custodian of the person identified in division (a)(1), (a)(2) or (a)(3) of this section:

-(1) A child under the age of 18, or a mentally or physically disabled child under the age of 21;
+(1) A child under the age of 18, or a child with a mental or physical disability under the age of 21;

 (2) A person committed by law to an institution for delinquent, unruly, neglected, abused or dependent children; and

-(3) A person committed by law to an institution for the mentally ill or an institution for persons with intellectual disabilities.
+(3) A person committed by law to an institution for persons with mental illnesses or an institution for persons with intellectual disabilities.

 (b) No person shall aid, abet, induce, cause or encourage a child or a ward of the juvenile court who has been committed to the custody of any person, department or public or private institution to leave the custody of that person, department or institution without legal consent.